msdominguez/portfolio/idm231/README.md

 ## Final Project - Pop Star Zodiac

 ### How to Use
+You can view my website at <a href="https://mariasdominguez.com/idm231/">`https://mariasdominguez.com/idm231/`</a>.

-You can run my website locally by typing the command `node server` and navigating to `localhost:4000` in your browser.
+You can run this project locally by following the instructions on <a href="https://github.com/msdominguez/portfolio">`https://github.com/msdominguez/portfolio`</a>.

 ### Additional Materials
 * Flow chart